MrAlexSee/InterviewTopics/README.md

 ### Design patterns

-#### Creational

 The following summary is based on [Wikipedia](https://en.wikipedia.org/wiki/Software_design_pattern) page.
 Obvious patterns are only listed and not described.

+#### Creational

-* Abstract factory: encapsulate individual factories under a generic interface
+* Abstract factory: encapsulate individual factories under a generic interface.

-* Builder: separate construction from interpretation
+* Builder: separate construction from interpretation.

 * Dependency injection